-Trent Claypool is an American Licensed Clinical Psychologist in the state of Colorado.
-He works full-time as a Staff Psychologist at the University of Colorado at Colorado Springs where he provides psychotherapy, psychological testing, and clinical supervision and operates his own private practice.
+Trent Claypool, PsyD, is an American Licensed Clinical Psychologist in the state of Colorado.
+He is a Co-Founder and Director of Marketing of the International Institute of Existential-Humanistic Psychology (http://www.iiehp.org).
+He also works full-time as a Staff Psychologist at the University of Colorado at Colorado Springs where he provides psychotherapy, psychological testing, and clinical supervision and operates his own private practice.
 He has served as the CE Chair for the Society for Humanistic Psychology, Division 32 of the American Psychological Association.
 His clinical specialties include treatment of Eating Disorders, treatment of Traumatic Stress, and Evaluation of Learning Disorders.
 He was born in Wyoming and currently resides in Colorado Springs, CO with his wife and daughter.